-After half an hour of searching and a battery swap I found the pictures I wanted.
+After half an hour of searching and a battery swap, I found the pictures I wanted.
 The bell tower now sunbathed in the sunny spells from underneath the sheet of cloud.
 Then I got an idea…

 Two weeks ago I took a few test shots for stereographic projection also known as Little Planet.
 I realised that the church and the trees around the church offer a brilliant opportunity for such a shot.
 I positioned the drone so that the trees and the church tower visibly protruded above the horizon from the drone’s point of view.
-Then I took a series of images firstly horizontally rotating the drone approximately by 45° between the shots to cover whole circle.
-I then tilted the camera so it looked downwards under 45° angle and again took a series of pictures to cover the surroundings.
-Lastly I pointed the camera straight down and took 2 perpendicular images to cover the ground straight below the drone.
+Then I took a series of images firstly horizontally rotating the drone approximately by 45° between the shots to cover the whole circle.
+I then tilted the camera so it looked downwards at 45° angle and again took a series of pictures to cover the surroundings.
+Lastly, I pointed the camera straight down and took 2 perpendicular images to cover the ground straight below the drone.
 Then repeat just to make sure I got the shot.

 When I landed the drone I realised that I left the polariser on the lens.
 It is not ideal as the effect of polariser depends on the angle towards the sun, hence it causes colour shifts in panoramic pictures.
 Too late to fix that.

-The first stitching of pictures in AutoPano Pro software has shown that areas underneath the drone were much darker than the sun lit bell tower.
+The first stitching of pictures in AutoPano Pro software has shown that areas underneath the drone were much darker than the sunlit bell tower.
 I had to increase the exposure of the dark images by 2 stops and apply graduated filters in Adobe Lightroom to pictures of the horizon.
 I also learned that it is important to let the drone stabilise after rotating it to avoid propellers ruining the individual shots.
-In the end I developed 21 pictures for the final stitching.
+In the end, I developed 21 pictures for the final stitching.
 The AutoPano Pro’s stereographic projection worked its magic.
 Little Planet TwyfordThis is an aerial photograph of the St Mary's Church in Twyford, my home town.
 It was created as a composition of 21 pictures in a stereograhic projection.
 With permission of the THRU-Christ Church Office.

 The resulting image.

 I was pleasantly surprised with the professional and positive approach of the THRU-Christ Church Office.
 Too often I experience dismissive or even aggressive approach to drones, usually fuelled by fears of privacy intrusion and risk of injury or property damage.
 I was able to demonstrate a flight plan compliant with valid regulations and covering potential risk.
-The office’s request for my insurance cover was spot on.
+The office’s request for my insurance coverage was spot on.

 So with all the preparation, photographer’s luck and support from the kind and helpful lady from the church office I managed to submit the picture on time and win the Twyford & Environs category in the end.

-I take safety of drone flying very seriously.
+I take the safety of drone flying very seriously.
 I respect other people’s privacy.
 I believe that flying drones in adherence to these principles and UK regulations brings a lot of joy and can be helpful in many ways.
-It is likely that drones will become everyday part of life, hence education of public together with fairness and transparency of press is paramount.
+It is likely that drones will become an everyday part of life, hence education of public together with fairness and transparency of press is paramount.
 I hope that this image will help the education whilst hanging at the exposition of winning pictures at the Twyford’s Donkey Derby on Sunday this week.